ocmod-space/ocmod-admin-filter/module/README.md

 # Admin Filter

 ## Description
-**Admin Filter** extension allows to filter and sort the product list by additional parameters.
+The **Admin Filter** OpenCart extension is an advanced administration tool that allows to filter and sort products by additional parameters.
 Compatible with OpenCart 3.x versions.

 [![Video](https://img.youtube.com/vi/QJEyGu3VxxY/0.jpg)](https://www.youtube.com/watch?v=QJEyGu3VxxY)

+## Restrictions
+The module does not work and is not supported for stores located in the following domains: `.ru`,`.рф`,`.рус`,`.by`,`.бел`,`.su`.

 ## Features
-* Sort the product list by categories, manufacturers, SKU and date added.
+* Admin product list filtering nd sorting by categories, manufacturers, SKU and date added.
+* An ability to display product quantity, including options (total, separately, option quantity only).
-* Ability to change product added date.
+* An ability to change product addition date.
-* Display of product quantity, or total quantity including options.
 * Does not modify system files (OCMOD).

 ## Live demo